Mansfield Melancon Injury Lawyers in Louisiana

 How Hurricanes Can Cause Injuries and Damage

 Hurricanes can cause significant damage to homes, businesses, and public infrastructure.
-In some cases, people may suffer injuries due to dangerous conditions created by severe weather.
+Some common hurricane-related hazards include:

 • Falling trees or debris